kube-rs/website/docs/controllers/testing.md

 ### Benefits

-Very simple to setup, no extra interfaces needed for tests.
+Very simple to setup, with generally no extra interfaces needed.

 Works extremely well for algorithms, state machinery, and business logic that has been separated out from network behavior (e.g. the [sans-IO](https://sans-io.readthedocs.io/) approach).
+Splitting out business logic from IO will reduce the need for more expensive tests below and should be favored where possible.

 ### Downsides

-While it is definitely possible to [go overboard with unit tests](https://verraes.net/2014/12/how-much-testing-is-too-much/), and test too deeply without protecting any real invariants, this is not what we will focus on here; when unit tests are appropriate, they are great.
+While it is definitely possible to [go overboard with unit tests](https://verraes.net/2014/12/how-much-testing-is-too-much/) and test too deeply (without protecting any real invariants), this is not what we will focus on here.
+When unit tests are appropriate, they are great.

-In this context, the main downside of plain unit tests is that they **cannot cover the IO component** of a controller without something else providing the Kubernetes part of the interaction (e.g. an apiserver mock or an actual cluster) making it, by definition, not a plain unit test anymore.
+In the controller context, the **main unit test downside** is that we **cannot cover the IO component** without something standing in for Kubernetes - such as an apiserver mock or an actual cluster - making it, by definition, not a plain unit test anymore.

 The controller is fundamentally tied up in the [[reconciler]], so there is always going to be a sizable chunk of code that you **cannot do with plain unit tests**.

 ## Kubernetes IO Strategies
-For the [[reconciler]] (and similar Kubernetes calling logic you may have), there are **3 major strategies to test** code that cannot be covered by plain unit tests.
+For the [[reconciler]] (and similar Kubernetes calling logic you may have), there are **3 major strategies to test** this code.

-These strategies are essentially the remaining test categories.
 You have one basic choice:

 1. stay in unit-test land by mocking out your network dependencies (worse test code)
 2. move up the test pyramid and do full-scale integration testing (worse test reliability)